Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const allFileIds = selectedFiles.map(file => file.id);
 ```

 The `meta` field currently only provides information about images and is otherwise an empty object.
-It allows to read out an image's orientation and the timestamp of when it was created (in "YYYY-MM-DD HH:mm:ss" format):
+It allows to read out an image's orientation and the timestamp of when it was created (in "yyyy-MM-dd HH:mm:ss" format):

 ```js
 const myMeta = selectedFiles[0].meta;